-Below, you will find our most recent case studies, which showcase the results from our four pilot sites across Canada.
+Below, you will find our final report on the pilot program, which showcases the results from our six pilot sites across Canada.
 Humane Canada™ member organizations Prince Edward Island Humane Society, Guelph Humane Society, Kitchener-Waterloo Humane Society, SPCA Montreal, Calgary Humane Society and Edmonton Humane Society have each implemented C4C in their shelters, and what they've been able to achieve is inspiring.

 The case studies below describe the experience of each pilot shelter in putting the new model in place.

-Click on the link below to download the document in your language of choice:
+Click on the English or French image below to download the document in your language of choice: